The University Libraries

-The libraries provide computers in collaborative and single user settings as well as networked and wireless printers in color and black and white, wireless connectivity, projectors, photocopiers, scanner, one button studio, lamination services and telefax.
+The libraries provide computers in collaborative and single user settings as well as networked and wireless printers in color and black and white, wireless connectivity, photocopiers, scanner, lamination services, and telefax.

 Special collections include the Kelley and Tandy Bible Collections, the R.C.
 Crane Collection of Texana, the Barron-Faulkner Collection, West Texas Digital Archives, Abilene Photograph Collection, Hertzog Fine Printing Collection, federal depository documents, and the Sims and Morrison Hymnody Collections.

 Gilbert’s Coffee Shop welcomes students in the foyer of Richardson Library.
 Grab a coffee, wake up, and be energized for your studies among the library stacks.
 Gilbert’s brews coffees from Starbucks and provides hot and cold beverages, as well as a variety of snacks.